-Since some Members of Congress focused attention on the Dubai Ports World transaction, more than two dozen measures on foreign investment have been These measures reflect various levels of unease with the broad introduced. discretionary authority Congress has granted CFIUS.
+Since some Members of Congress focused attention on the Dubai Ports World transaction, more than two dozen measures on foreign investment have been These measures reflect various levels of unease with the broad discretionary authority Congress has granted CFIUS.
 As a result, most measures would place new reporting requirements on CFIUS and strengthen Congress's ability to exercise oversight over CFIUS through the federal agencies that comprise the Committee.
 Such measures as H.R.
 4813 and H.R.
 4917 would place new reporting requirements on CFIUS to inform Congress when it initiates an investigation of a proposed acquisition, merger, or takeover.
 Other measures would seek to reduce CFIUS's discretion in deciding whether to investigate a foreign investment transaction.
 H.R.
 4929 would limit CFIUS's discretion by mandating that an investigation must occur for any proposed or pending merger, acquisition, or takeover.
+H.R.
+5337 would make substantial changes to CFIUS and to the Exon-Florio process.
 S. 1797 would increase requirements for reporting to Congress, allow specified congressional leaders to request an investigation of certain investments, and would require CFIUS to consider the long-term projections of the United States requirements for sources of energy and other critical resources and materials and for economic security.
 S. 2380 would add a new national security review to the CFIUS process and add the Secretary of Homeland Security and the Secretary of Defense as vice chairs of the Committee.